RodinGolodin/rodingolodin.github.io/content/cv.md

 As a function lead, I establish processes and guidelines, design the information architecture of documentation portals, create templates, and audit content.
 I also conduct regular surveys to stay on track with user needs and use a maturity model to improve the organization's documentation.

 Since 2015, I've worked in the e-commerce industry, at companies such as Lazada and Ninja Van.
-In 2023, I joined Sky Mavis, the web3 startup behind the Axie Infinity game and the Ronin blockchain.
+In 2023, I joined Sky Mavis, the Web3 startup behind the Axie Infinity game and the Ronin blockchain.

-I'm based in Ho Chi Minh City, Vietnam, and open to relocation.
+I'm legally authorized to work in Vietnam, and open to relocation elsewhere as well as remote work.

 ## Experience